CX-Box/cxbox-doc/docs/widget/type/widget.md

 === "StatsBlock"
     ![img_stat.png](statblocks/img_stat.png)

 *   [AdditionalInfo widget](widget/type/additionalinfo/additionalinfo) is a component only for data viewing.
-Widget is always located **on the left**.
+Widget is always located **on the right**.
 *   [AdditionalList widget](/widget/type/additionallist/additionallist) is list the general information for many records.
-Widget is always located **on the left**.
+Widget is always located **on the right**.
 *   [AssocListPopup widget](/widget/type/assoclistpopup/assoclistpopup) is a popup component designed to the selection of multiple values.
 *   [EmptyWidget widget](/widget/type/emptywidget/emptywidget) is a component for displaying text.
 *   [FilePreview widget](/widget/type/filepreview/filepreview) is a component for file viewing.
 It always occupies 50% of the main screen area and stays fixed at the top while scrolling.